d3/d3-selection/README.md

 <a name="selection_filter" href="#selection_filter">#</a> <i>selection</i>.<b>filter</b>(<i>filter</i>)

 Filters the selection, returning a new selection that contains only the elements for which the specified *filter* is true.
 The *filter* may be specified either as a selector string or a function.
-If a function, it will be invoked for each selected element, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+If a function, it is evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 For example, to filter a selection of table rows to contain only even rows:

 ```js
 var even = d3.selectAll("tr").filter(":nth-child(even)");